decyphr-net/i18nr/README.md

 OPTIONS
   -h, --help                     show CLI help
-  -o, --output_dir=output_dir    The dir that you want the new new file to be placed in -t, --target_lang=target_lang  Two-character code for the target language
+  -o, --output_dir=output_dir    The dir that you want the new file to be placed in -t, --target_lang=target_lang  Two-character code for the target language

 EXAMPLES